okami101/vuetify-admin/packages/docs/guide/authentication.md

 # Authentication

-Vtec Admin is first of all an admin app, so it obviously offers few batteries helpers in order to integrate well with all different kind of authentication system, aka basic HTTP auth, JWT, OAUTH, full state cookies, etc. Similar as [data providers](data-providers.md), an adapter approach pattern is also used, which allows VA to communicate with you own API server authentication by writing your own auth provider.
+Vtec Admin is first of all an admin app, so it offers few batteries helpers in order to integrate well with all different kind of authentication system, aka basic HTTP auth, JWT, OAUTH, full state cookies, etc. Similar as [data providers](data-providers.md), an adapter approach pattern is also used, which allows VA to communicate with you own API server authentication by writing your own auth provider.

 ## Included auth providers